 Lifecourse evolution of glucose-insulin indices and comparison of glucose intolerant and NGT participants (Table 1 and Fig. 2)

 Glucose intolerant participants had higher FPG than NGT participants at age 6, 12 (and 18) years and higher HbA1c at 15 years.
 Fasting insulin concentrations were similar at 6 and 12 years, but higher at 18 years in the glucose intolerant group.
-In NGT participants, insulin sensitivity indices (HOMA-S and Matsuda index) were the highest and insulin secretion indices (HOMA-B and insulinogenic index) lowest at 6 years of age; there was a progressive fall in insulin sensitivity and increase in insulin secretion from 6 to 18 years.
-In the glucose intolerant group, insulin sensitivity was highest and HOMA-B lowest at 6-years, and there was a fall in insulin sensitivity from 6- to 18-years accompanied by an increase in HOMA-B but not the insulinogenic index.
-The disposition index, however, showed a progressive fall from 6 to 18 years in both the NGT and the glucose intolerant groups, and was consistently lower in the glucose intolerant.
-Glucose intolerant men, but not women, had lower HOMA-S and Matsuda index at age 6 years.
+In both NGT and glucose intolerant participants, insulin sensitivity indices (HOMA-S and Matsuda index) were the highest at 6 years of age and there was a progressive fall from 6 to 18 years.
+On the other hand, HOMA-B was lowest at 6 years of age in both the groups, with a progressive increase from 6- to 18-years of age.
+Insulinogenic index (insulin secretion) increased from 6- to 18-years of age in the NGT but not in the glucose intolerant group.
+Consequently, it was significantly lower in the glucose intolerant than the NGT group at 18-years of age.
+The beta cell indices (HOMA-B and insulinogenic index) in relation to prevailing insulin sensitivity, however, showed a progressive fall from 6 to 18 years in both the NGT and the glucose intolerant groups, and was consistently lower in the glucose intolerant (Fig 2).
+We interpret this as indicating reduced capacity for insulin secretion in the glucose intolerant group.
+Glucose intolerant men, but not women, had lower HOMA-S and Matsuda index at age 6 years (Table 1).

 Glucose intolerant men and women were shorter at birth, but there were no significant differences in birth weight compared to the NGT group.
 They continued to be shorter and lighter at 2 years, and women but not men, continued to be shorter and thinner until 6 years (Supplemental Fig. S2).
 Glucose intolerant men, but not women, gained more weight and BMI during adolescence than the NGT group.